 Original members were Rusty Willoughby (songwriter, lead singer, guitar), Lisa King (bass), Jim Hunnicutt (drums, vocals), with Randy Willoughby (keyboards and album art) joining after the first EP.
 Eventually the group would pare down to the core of Willoughby and King, with Hunnicutt being replaced by Andy Davenhall (Sister Pyschic, Dodi, The Lawnmowers).
 Hunnicutt would reappear in 2015 as the drummer for Llama, Willoughby's group with bassist/vocalist Scott Sutherland (Chemistry Set) and Johnny Sangster (Tripwires, Neko Case, Mark Lanegan).

 Pure Joy recorded their first self-released, eponymous EP in 1986, followed by the Unsung full-length in 1987 (with Craig Montgomery on guitar and keys), and the harder edged Popllama Records album Carnivore in 1988, foreshadowing Willoughby's transition to his '90s pop punk group Flop.
-Pure Joy disbanded after Carnivore but would eventually reform with the original rhythm section of King and Hunnicutt and release Getz, the Worm in 1998, before sequeing into a long and excellent series of Rusty Willoughby solo albums, the first of which also featured King and Hunnicutt.
+Pure Joy disbanded after Carnivore but would eventually reform with the original rhythm section of King and Hunnicutt and release Getz, the Worm in 1998, before sequeing into a long series of excellent Rusty Willoughby solo albums, the first of which also featured King and Hunnicutt.